Surrogacy laws by country: Ukraine

 Ukrainian legislation allows intended parents to carry on a surrogacy program and their names will be on the birth certificate of the child born as a result of the surrogacy program from the very beginning.
 The child is considered to be legally "belonging" to the prospective parents from the very moment of conception.
 The surrogate's name is never listed on the birth certificate.
-The surrogate can't keep the child after the birth.
+The surrogate cannot keep the child after the birth.
 Even if a donation program took place and there is no biological relation between the child and the intended mother, their names will be on the birth certificate (Clause 3 of article 123 of the Family Code of Ukraine).

 Embryo research is also allowed, gamete and embryo donation permitted on a commercial level.
 Single women can be treated by known or anonymous donor insemination.
 Gestational surrogacy is an option for officially married couples only (a man and a woman) if they are able to prove they cannot carry a baby themselves for medical reasons and at least one parent must have a genetic link to the newborn baby.
 Surrogacy in Ukraine is not regulated in law as commercial, it is more close to altruistic, as the so-called "payment" is not performed to the surrogate mother, it is called a compensation and is not under obligation to pay taxes.

+The ongoing war and Russian invasion of Ukraine has not stopped the surrogacy industry.
+From the beginning of the invasion in February 2022 to July 2023 more than 1,000 children have been born in Ukraine to surrogate mothers.
+Six hundred children were born at the BiotexCom clinic in Kyiv, one of Europe's largest surrogacy clinics.
+Foreigners still traveled to Ukraine to collect the babies they had paid for despite the constant threat of Russian bombardments.
+In March 2022 Ukrainian MPs proposed prohibiting foreigners from using the services of Ukrainian surrogate mothers during martial law, but this proposal was voted down two months later.

+In July 2023 the BiotexCom clinic charged €40,000 for its services.
+The clinic stated that more than half of that sum goes to the surrogate mothers.
+In March 2022 Deutsche Welle reported that all-inclusive packages did cost between €30,000 ($33,000) and €40,000; and that the Ukrainian woman earned about €15,000 to €20,000 for her taking part in the surrogacy program — (that was) several times more than the average annual salary.